Skip to main content

 Build

-By hinging at the hips and rowing the weights toward the torso, this movement emphasizes controlled pulling strength and proper posture.
-The free range of motion makes it easy to adjust grip, angle, and load to match different training goals and experience levels.
+Hinging at the hips and rowing the weights with a controlled tempo emphasizes pulling strength and reinforces good posture.
+Grip variations can meaningfully alter neuromuscular activation during rowing — thicker grip attachments, for example, change forearm and upper-back recruitment patterns (Krings et al., 2021).
+The free range of motion makes it easy to adjust grip angle, elbow path, and load to match different training goals.

-Bent Over Dumbbell Rows are commonly used in strength training, bodybuilding, and athletic programs.
-They pair well with barbell rows and cable movements, offering a joint-friendly option that supports back development, posture, and overall pulling performance.
+Bent Over Dumbbell Rows are a staple in strength training, bodybuilding, and athletic programs.
+Progressive resistance-based pulling exercises support improvements in both muscular strength and functional capacity (Sharma et al., 2021).
+This row pairs well with barbell and cable variations, offering a joint-friendly option that supports back development and overall pulling performance across all training levels.

 1. Select an appropriate weight dumbbell and stand with your feet shoulder-width apart, knees slightly bent to maintain a stable base.